 Modern manufacturing processes offer companies a higher degree of agility and flexibility to meet changing requirements.
 In addition to conventional manufacturing processes, which are constantly being improved and developed, unconventional technologies are increasingly shaping the manufacturing landscape.
 The predominantly laser-based unconventional processes open up new possibilities and effectively complement existing methods.
-Two of these processes are additive manufacturing (AM) and laser structuring.
-The Fraunhofer IPT researches and develops these two technologies further and integrates them into manufacturing process chains.
+Some of these processes are Additive Manufacturing (AM), Laser Structuring as well as material processing using high-pressure water jets.
+The Fraunhofer IPT researches and develops these technologies further and integrates them into manufacturing process chains.

 Everything from a single source

 We conduct practice-oriented research and offer our customers solutions suitable for industrial use.
 On the basis of real components, we research innovative manufacturing processes and optimize them up to the series production process.

 Our research and development work focuses on the one hand on producing the best possible component and on the other hand on generating continuous process chains.
 In this way, we not only produce components manufactured by additives, but also carry out almost all upstream and downstream processing steps of the components (EDM, ECM, milling, turning, etc.).
 The Fraunhofer IPT is thus the only research institution in Germany to offer all production steps from the starting material to the final component from a single source.